 An experienced and resourceful personal injury attorney can help you build a strong case.
 In many cases, the negligent party’s insurer may decide to settle the case outside of court financially.

 Your attorney will be able to guide you on whether or not to accept the financial settlement, but if you do so, it means that:

 Our attorneys recommend not accepting the first offer that comes your way.
 You must discuss it with legal experts before signing any document.
-You might have a strong case, and your case may be worth more than what the insurer offers you.
+You might have a strong case, which may be worth more than the insurer offers.

 A skilled attorney can negotiate with the insurance company on your behalf and recover the maximum amount.